Yakuza 3: Plot

-In February 2007, after ending the war with the Omi Alliance, Kiryu and Haruka visit the cemetery where his adopted father, Shintaro Kazama, rests.
-They are joined by Kaoru Sayama, who leaves for the United States.
+In February 2007, after ending the war with the Omi Alliance, Kiryu and Haruka visit the cemetery where his adopted father, Shintaro Kazama (Tetsuya Watari), rests.
+They are joined by Kaoru Sayama (Yū Daiki), who leaves for the United States.
 Kiryu accepts custody of an orphanage in Okinawa, hoping to raise orphans like Kazama raised him.
-Before leaving, he enlists his rival, Goro Majima, to assist Daigo Dojima, Kiryu's successor, in his duties as clan chairman.
-Majima agrees, after Kiryu defeats him.
+Before leaving, he enlists Goro Majima (Hidenari Ugaki) to assist Daigo Dojima (Satoshi Tokushige), Kiryu's successor, in his duties as Tojo Clan chairman.

-Six months later, Kiryu has settled into the orphanage, and is dealing with eviction notices from the Ryudo Family, who own the land it's built on.
-He confronts two members of the clan,including the boss's right-hand man, Rikiya Shimabukuro, and meets the clan's patriarch, Shigeru Nakahara.
+Six months later, Kiryu has settled into the orphanage and is dealing with eviction notices from the Ryudo Family, who own the land the orphanage is built on.
+He confronts the boss's right-hand man, Rikiya Shimabukuro, and meets the clan's patriarch, Shigeru Nakahara (Shigeru Izumiya).
 Nakahara informs Kiryu that the land is wanted for a seaside resort.
 Kiryu refuses to close the orphanage, despite Nakahara's threats.

-The following week, Rikiya asks Kiryu for help in finding Nakahara's daughter, Saki.
-Kiryu and Rikiya learn that Saki's mother is working with Tetsuo Tamashiro, the patriarch of a rival family, who plans to use Saki as leverage to seize Nakahara's territory.
+The following week, Rikiya asks Kiryu for help in finding Nakahara's daughter, Saki (Umeka Shōji).
+Kiryu and Rikiya learn that Saki's mother is working with Tetsuo Tamashiro (Unshō Ishizuka), the patriarch of a rival family, who plans to use Saki as leverage to seize Nakahara's territory.
 Kiryu defeats Tamashiro and banishes his gang, and Saki returns to Nakahara when her mother rejects her.
 Nakahara pledges an oath to Kiryu in return.
-Daigo reveals that Tamashiro was recruited to secure the land in a scheme tied to Defense Minister Ryuzo Tamiya's "Military Base Expansion Bill".
+Daigo reveals that Tamashiro was recruited to secure the land in a scheme tied to Defense Minister Ryuzo Tamiya's (Akio Otsuka) "Military Base Expansion Bill".
 Daigo refuses to involve the Tojo Clan with the resort.

-In March 2009, Daigo and Nakahara are shot in separate incidents, leaving Daigo comatose, and the deed to the orphanage is stolen.
-Kiryu travels to Kamurocho, and meets Osamu Kashiwagi, Kazama's successor, who is assassinated by a gunship.
-Fleeing, Kiryu is rescued by his old friend, Makoto Date, who informs him on three suspects for Kashiwagi's death: Yoshitaka Mine, chairman of the Hakuho Clan, Goh Hamazaki, a patriarch with ties to the Yokohama triads, and Tsuyoshi Kanda, who controls Akira Nishikiyama's former gang.
+In March 2009, Daigo and Nakahara are shot in separate incidents, leaving Daigo comatose and the deed to the orphanage stolen.
+Kiryu travels to Kamurocho and meets Osamu Kashiwagi (Shunsuke Sakuya), Kazama's successor, who is assassinated.
+Fleeing, Kiryu is rescued by his old friend Makoto Date (Kazuhiro Yamaji), who informs him of three suspects for Kashiwagi's death: Yoshitaka Mine (Nakamura Shidō II), chairman of the Hakuho Clan, Goh Hamazaki (George Takahashi), a patriarch with ties to the Yokohama triads, and Tsuyoshi Kanda (Hiroyuki Miyasako), who controls Akira Nishikiyama's former gang.